Designing and implementing data pipelines for scientific discovery

 10:00-12:00

 What does it mean to "publish" a data pipeline?
-What are the different "levels" of publishing pipelines and how to strategically align each level with different goals, including academic recognition, funding impact, commercialisation, and long-term research value.
+What are the different "levels" of publishing pipelines, and how can you strategically align each level with various goals, including: academic recognition, funding impact, commercialisation, and long-term research value?
+We’ll also explore how to effectively market your pipeline to reach wider audiences and foster both vertical collaboration within your field and horizontal collaboration across disciplines.

 12:00-13:00